PennockProjects/JAMStart/content/ops/AWSStaticSiteCodePipeline.md

 CI/CD for a Static Site in GitHub to AWS S3 and Route 53
 ::

-A CI/CD pipeline that will automatically build and deploy a Nuxt static site from a push to a GitHub repository, build the site, and deploy to AWS infrasture for a custom domain, requires the following steps.
+A CI/CD pipeline that will automatically build and deploy a Nuxt static site from a push to a GitHub repository, build the site, and deploy to AWS infrastructure for a custom domain, requires the following steps.

 1. Custom Domain
 2. AWS S3 bucket configured for Static Site Hosting